sonata-nfv/son-tutorials/upb-emulator-mano-integration-demo/doc/story_sonata_sp.md

 # full downlaod of video file
 curl -x http://172.17.0.6:3128 20.0.0.2:8899/bunny.mp4 > /dev/null

+# open browser and access the service through the proxy VNF
+demo/scripts/open_service_with_proxy.py &

-# or open Firefox and browe to 20.0.0.2:8899 to visit "CatTube" and watch the video
+# or click "Chromium Web Browser w.
+Proxy" on Desktop to visit "CatTube" and watch the video
 ```